turbot/steampipe-docs/docs/reference/env-vars/steampipe_cache_max_size_mb.md

 ### STEAMPIPE_CACHE_MAX_SIZE_MB
 Set the maximum size (in MB) of the query cache across all plugins.

 If `STEAMPIPE_CACHE_MAX_SIZE_MB` is set, Steampipe will limit the query cache ***across all plugins*** to the specified size.
-Each plugin runs in a separate process, and each plugin process has its own cache.
+Each plugin version runs in a separate process, and each plugin process has its own cache.
 When `STEAMPIPE_CACHE_MAX_SIZE_MB` is set, Steampipe divides the cache based on the total number of connections and allocates memory shares to each plugin process based on the number of connections for that plugin.

 For example, consider the following case:
 - A Steampipe instance has: